MrTowelGuy/MrTowelGuy/README.md

 **🔭 I’m currently working on 🔭**
 ---
 Expanding my knowledge through UDEMY courses, and working on new projects with a new dev team composed of some other dev friends and I!
+I am also working on an app called Clique, but i cannot talk too much about it at the moment!

 **🌱 I’m currently learning 🌱**
 ---